 Fire Door Closers

-All dedicated fire doors, other than those to locked cupboards and service ducts, should be fitted with automatic closing devices.
+All dedicated fire doors, other than those to locked cupboards and service ducts, should be fitted with fire door closers.
 To be effective these must be capable of closing the door from any angle of opening and should be strong enough to overcome the resistance of any latch or sealing system.
-They should conform to BS EN 1154:1997 Building Hardware – Controlled Door Closing Devices.
+They should conform to BS EN 1154: 1997 Building Hardware – Controlled Door Closing Devices.
 Door closing devices fitted to fire-resisting doors are required to perform one of two functions, dependent on whether or not a latch is fitted to the door.
 These functions are considered “essential” in terms of the ability of the doorset to achieve its intended fire resistance rating.

 - Latched door: To close the door in a controlled manner into a position where the latch engages.
 In this case, once the latch is engaged, such closers will have no further essential role to play.